areguig/areguig.github.io/_posts/2017-03-31-test-springboot-apps-using-testContainers-and-spock.md

 ```

-Spock generates a test report under `/build/reports/tests/test/` as expressive as the tests we wrote:
+The Gradle generated report under `/build/reports/tests/test/` as expressive as the tests we wrote:

 Successful tests overview :